 Sort out your trust distributions

-“Going back many moons, it was not uncommon for the distributions to be made with an accountant when doing tax returns, but for the last four to five years, it had been the case the ATO will scrutinise decisions around trust distributions made before EOFY,” he says.
+It was not uncommon many moons ago for distributions to be made with an accountant when filing tax returns, but over the last four to five years, the ATO has started scrutinising decisions concerning trust distributions made before EOFY.

-Similarly, if you are a trust beneficiary, ensure you consider the expected tax distribution you receive from a trust instead of the expected accounting or cash distribution.
+Similarly, if you are a trust beneficiary, make sure you take into consideration the projected tax distribution rather than the planned accounting or cash distribution.

 Pay staff super on time

-In a situation Howlett says happens “all the time”, businesses are reminded that superannuation payments for staff are only tax-deductible if paid during the current financial year.
+Businesses are reminded that superannuation payments for employees are only tax-deductible if made during the current financial year, according to Howlett.